O-reilley History, Family Crest & Coats of Arms

-Early Origins of the O'Reilley family
+Early Origins of the O-reilley family

-County Cavan.
+The surname O-reilley was first found in County Cavan.
 They were known as the Princes of East Breffny, descended from Raghallaigh, Prince of Breffny in 981.
 They maintained their territory during the Anglo/ Norman invasion of Strongbow, Earl of Pembroke, in 1172, but Sir John O'Reilly, Prince of Breffny surrendered the principality to Queen Elizabeth I thereby ensuring that his territories remained intact.

-Early History of the O'Reilley family
+Early History of the O-reilley family

-Another 189 words (14 lines of text) covering the years 1598, 1669, 1630, 1695, 1689, 1640, 1703, 1689, 1646 and 1691 are included under the topic Early O'Reilley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-reilley research.
+Another 95 words (7 lines of text) covering the years 1598, 1669, 1630, 1695, 1689, 1640, 1703, 1689, 1646, 1691 and 1667 are included under the topic Early O-reilley History in all our PDF Extended History products and printed products wherever possible.

-O'Reilley Spelling Variations
+O-reilley Spelling Variations

-Early Notables of the O'Reilley family (pre 1700)
+Early Notables of the O-reilley family (pre 1700)

-Migration of the O'Reilley family to the New World and Oceana
+Migration of the O-reilley family

 To escape the religious and political discrimination they experienced primarily at the hands of the English, thousands of Irish left their homeland in the 19th century.
 These migrants typically settled in communities throughout the East Coast of North America, but also joined the wagon trains moving out to the Midwest.
 Ironically, when the American War of Independence began, many Irish settlers took the side of England, and at the war's conclusion moved north to Canada.
 These United Empire Loyalists, were granted land along the St. Lawrence River and the Niagara Peninsula.
 Other Irish immigrants settled in Newfoundland, the Ottawa Valley, New Brunswick and Nova Scotia.
 The greatest influx of Irish immigrants, however, came to North America during the Great Potato Famine of the late 1840s.
 Thousands left Ireland at this time for North America and Australia.
 Many of those numbers, however, did not live through the long sea passage.
 These Irish settlers to North America were immediately put to work building railroads, coal mines, bridges, and canals.
 Irish settlers made an inestimable contribution to the building of the New World.
-Early North American immigration records have revealed a number of people bearing the Irish name O'Reilley or a variant listed above, including: the families who settled in Newfoundland - in St. John's, Tilton Harbour, Placientia, Tickle Bay, Tilt Cove, and many more, between 1805 and 1871; James O'Reiley settled in New York in 1823.
+Early North American immigration records have revealed a number of people bearing the Irish name O-reilley or a variant listed above, including: the families who settled in Newfoundland - in St. John's, Tilton Harbour, Placientia, Tickle Bay, Tilt Cove, and many more, between 1805 and 1871; James O'Reiley settled in New York in 1823.